-Another thing I like to do when I am working by myself creating epoxy resin art is to listen to an audiobook.
+Another thing you can do while working is to listen to an audiobook.
 If you would like to try the Amazon Echo Dot, you can check the price on Amazon right here.
 You can also get the full-size Echo plus here.

-This brings us to our final point for resin safety, and you can consider this more of a tip since it makes your life so much easier when working with resin:
+This brings us to our final point for resin safety, and you can consider this more of a tip since it makes your life so much easier when using resin:

-We love to fit Torani pumps on our Art Resin 32 ounce bottles.
+We love to fit Torani pumps on our Art Resin 32 ounce bottles from Amazon.
 We were so thrilled when we discovered this one!
 Before we did, our epoxy resin bottles were covered from us pouring resin into containers to mix.

-So now that you know about the safety equipment you may want to consider when working with epoxy resin, let's end this conversation by talking about some of the associated the risks.
+So now that you know about the safety equipment you may want to consider when you are mixing and using resin, let's end this conversation by talking about some of the associated risks.

 An MSDS, PSDS and SDS sheet will provide you with instructions for safe product, material or chemical handling and use, as well as list the potential hazards associated with the material or product.